Sins Rising: Plot

 Miles Morales saves Spider-Man while New York is in chaos.
-Sin-Eater's minions storm Ravencroft prison.
-Miles tries persuading Spider-Man to let Norman Osborn be cleansed, stating that his Green Goblin killed his version of Peter Parker, but Spider-Man ignores Miles and goes to Ravencroft.
-He fights off minions while remembering how Norman got the Carnage symbiote to terrorize him in the past year, killed Gwen Stacy and Flash Thompson, and hurt Harry Osborn.
-Ghost-Spider arrives and helps Spider-Man, and Spider man realizes Spider Gwen talked to Miles.
-Spider-Gwen tells Spider-Man that she won't stop him, but just tells him to do whats right.
-Spider-Man meets with Julia Carpenter who tells him to let Norman get shot by Sin-Eater, or else Norman will kill again.
+Sin-Eater's minions storm Ravencroft.
+Miles tries persuading Spider-Man to let Norman Osborn be cleansed, stating that his universe's version of Green Goblin killed Spider-Man, but Spider-Man ignores Miles and goes to Ravencroft.
+Ghost-Spider arrives and helps Spider-Man, and Spider-Man realizes Spider-Gwen talked to Miles.
+Spider-Man meets with Julia Carpenter who tells him to let Norman get cleansed, or else Norman will kill again.
 Spider-Man thinks for a moment, then decides to save Norman.
-Meanwhile, Cindy Moon, Anya Corazon, Miles, and Ghost-Spider meet up with Julia Carpenter, and Julia decides they need to stop Spider-Man where they form the Order of the Web.
+Meanwhile, Cindy Moon, Anya Corazon, Miles, and Ghost-Spider meet up with Julia Carpenter, and Julia decides they need to stop Spider-Man.
+They form the Order of the Web.

 The Order of the Web reveal that the reason they want to stop Spider-Man from saving Norman Osborn is because they all had a vision where they see Peter Parker being killed in various places (Queens, Brooklyn Bridge, Empire State Building, and the Avengers mansion).
 The Order of the Web believes that Norman is responsible.
 Miles and Silk are confused on why Spider-Man won't let Sin-Eater shoot him and Ghost-Spider tells them that if Spider-Man lets Norman die, he fears that he will pay the price and is making the deal with the devil.
-Meanwhile, Mister Negative asks Sin-Eater to cleanse his sins and Sin-Eater does.
-Sin-Eater arrives in Ravencroft where he corrupts a guard and Ashley Kafka's clone using Mister Negative powers and frees open a vault that contained the Juggernaut.
-Norman explains that after he regained his memory for unknown reasons, he became the Director of Ravencroft and has been using his old cell to spy on the prisoners.
-Sin-Eater shoots the Juggernaut when he attacks and Norman and Spider-Man realizes this.
+Meanwhile, Mister Negative asks Sin-Eater to cleanse his sins, to which Sin-Eater complies.
+Sin-Eater arrives in Ravencroft and breaks open a vault that contained the Juggernaut.
+Norman explains that after he regained his memory for unknown reasons, he became the director of Ravencroft and has been using his old cell to spy on the prisoners.
+Sin-Eater shoots the Juggernaut when he attacks him.
 Spider-Man gets angry at Norman, but Norman reveals he only kept Juggernaut because of Kindred and the only way to stop Sin-Eater is by working together.